tillarnold/leinwand/README.md

 ## Chaining methods

-The following methods can be called exactly like the ones of `CanvasRenderingContext2D` except that they return the `leinwand` object.
+The following methods can be called exactly like the ones of `CanvasRenderingContext2D` except that they return the `Leinwand` object.

 - arc
 - arcTo